OpenFPGAduino/docs/start_up_step_by_step/README.md

 ## 8 Load a example
 ![](ex.jpg)

-Pree the blue butten under the program editor.
+Press the blue button under the program editor.
 You can load a program which is saved previously.
 The Ex1 example includes a RGB LED example.
 ```
 int main(int argn, char* argv[])